i5hi/The.Treasure.Which.Is.Privacy/TheTreasureWhichIsPrivacy.md

 How can such an argument against privacy then be used against the privacy of people that remain private instead of public?
 This appears to be fallacious.

-Towards their second argument, the "disintegration of interpersonal bonds that hold society together", it should be be understood both what "society" is, and what "interpersonal bonds" may refer to.
+Towards their second argument, the `disintegration of interpersonal bonds that hold society together`, it should be be understood both what `society` is, and what `interpersonal bonds` may refer to.
-Society is not a collective of interdependent persons connected b shared emotional states and intimacy, that would be what is commonly referred to as "family".
+Society is not a collective of interdependent persons connected b shared emotional states and intimacy, that would be what is commonly referred to as `family`.
 Instead, society is the cooperative organization of persons that is held together by norms of interaction and shared understanding of necessary and useful methods of cooperation.